Furnished Apartments for Rent in Berlin, Germany

+Germany's capital Berlin has it all!
+Culture, food, history and gorgeous nature.
 Just 24 hours in this cultural gem and you will turn into a true ‘Berliner’.
-Long-term travellers and expats alike want to rent a flat in Berlin because its position as a global hub for arts, design and commerce.
-Nestpick has a huge selection of Berlin apartments for rent long term, and booking one is as simple as a few clicks.
-Whether you are interested in rooms for rent or fully furnished apartments, Nestpick has the widest selection and will help you find your perfect home.
+Long-term travelers and expats alike want to rent an apartment or room in Berlin because its position as a global hub for arts, design and commerce.
+Nestpick's wide selection of Berlin apartments and rooms for rent long term, can be booked easy and smooth through a couple of clicks.

 Many students in Berlin live in "Studentenwohnheime" (student housing) provided by their university.
 While these are good short-term options, most students choose to move to a "WG" ( shared flat) at some point, as it opens up more possibilities in terms of space and location.
 These student apartments are also a perfect way to make friends in a new city and mix with the locals.
 If you would rather live on your own, another possibility is to find a short term rental in a studio.
 Either way, short term rents are very easy to find and typically don't require a lot of paperwork.